hexbatch/apple-core/v1/docs/layers/marketplace.md

 * Pools can be bought and sold
 * Tokens can be allowed to be put in someone's set not changing ownership
 * Membership offers : Membership can be given to a user group
+* Token types can be sold, either transferring the ownership or copying the token type resources so that the purchaser can make similar tokens
+  * The selling has option to remove any auth to remotes first

 All is sold as is with no refunds.
 As is.